 Do yourself a favor and pick up a copy of the book!!

-If nothing else, looking at different avenues to help you define what inquiry based learning is and what it could look like in your own classroom is essential.
-It is easier to “show” what inquiry based learning is to your students by having them do it as opposed to just learn about the concept.
+If nothing else, looking at different avenues to help you define what inquiry-based learning is and what it could look like in your own classroom is essential.
+It is easier to “show” what inquiry-based learning is to your students by having them do it as opposed to just learning about the concept.

-Understanding What Inquiry Based Learning in with the 4 Keys
+Understanding What Inquiry-Based Learning is with the 4 Keys

-Implementing what inquiry based learning is isn’t difficult, it just needs to ebb and flow with the students and where they are (physically, mentally, and emotionally).
+Implementing inquiry-based learning isn’t difficult, it just needs to ebb and flow with the students and where they are (physically, mentally, and emotionally).
 Being flexible is the key to making all of this work.
 The key is engagement.
-There are four keys to student engagement that I discuss in my video training challenge that releases twice per year.
-It is called “Finding Your Student Engagement Formula” and it walks you through those four keys and how to implement them in the classroom.
+There are four keys to student engagement that I discuss in my video training challenge called “Finding Your Student Engagement Formula” and it walks you through those four keys and how to implement them in the classroom.